German Cooperative Financial Group

 The Bundesverband der Deutschen Volksbanken und Raiffeisenbanken (BVR) is the nationwide representative body of the Cooperative Financial Group.
 It operates under the Deutscher Genossenschafts- und Raiffeisenverband, the umbrella organization of the German cooperative movement.
+Most Volksbanken and Raiffeisenbanken in Germany are quite small and have thus been designated as "less significant institutions" since the entry into force of European Banking Supervision in 2014, directly supervised by the German Federal Financial Supervisory Authority (BaFin).
+The exceptions are DZ Bank, Münchener Hypothekenbank, and Deutsche Apotheker- und Ärztebank which are directly supervised by the European Central Bank.